 |

-First, I went to a Suzuki dealer and priced this 120cc two stroke Magnum single.
+First, I went to a Suzuki dealer and priced this 120cc two stroke single.
 I collected some brochures, looked at the pictures and compared horsepower and features.
 I went to the Honda dealership (Camrod) over on the west side and looked at the smallest four-stroke twin made.
-I was leaning away from two-stroke bikes even though a Suzuki 250 X6 Hustler was considered a performance bike back then. |
+I wasn't that interested in two-stroke bikes even though a Suzuki 250 X6 Hustler was considered a performance bike back then. |

 ||